 - Click Effective Queries ( ).

-- Select one or more log types from the list (traffic, threat, url, data, wildfire, tunnel, or auth).
+- Select one or more log types from the list (traffic, threat, url, data, and wildfire).

 - Click OK.
 The Unified log updates to show only entries from the log types you have selected.

 - Add a filter to the filter field.If the value of the artifact matches the operator (such as has or in), enclose the value in quotation marks to avoid a syntax error.
 For example, if you filter by destination country and use IN as a value to specify INDIA, enter the filter as ( dstloc eq “IN” ).

 - Click one or more artifacts (such as the application type associated with traffic and the IP address of an attacker) in a log entry.
 For example, click the Source 10.0.0.25 and Application web-browsing of a log entry to display only entries that contain both artifacts in the log (AND search).